 17) What is the ceremony process?
 What time do people drink?
 Is it one by one or all at once?
 Do people come up to an altar or are they served in their space?
 Can participants drink more than once if needed?
 How many rounds are offered?
-Is their doctoring?
-If so, does everything receive this assistance?
+Is there doctoring?
+If so, does everyone receive this assistance?
 Does it happen at a central altar, or in the participant's physical space?

 18) Are buckets provided for purging, or do participants bring their own?
 Are they responsible for cleaning them after ceremony?
 Is it OK / encouraged to dump out used buckets right after purge, or should people wait till after ceremony?

 19) What is the referral process for interested friends and family?

 20) How do they honor discretion?
 Do they ever advertise on Facebook or MeetUp or public places?
 (Don't laugh.
 Some circles do and it's appalling.
 Unless you're in Peru :))

 21) What happens at the end of ceremony?
 How do people know it's over?
 Will there be fruit or snacks served?
 Is water or tea available?
 Is it OK to talk after ceremony?
 Does the shaman leave right away?
 Will someone be around in case there are people struggling?

 22) Is there any after care or assistance with integration provided?
 What if someone struggles in the aftermath - can anyone assist and offer guidance?

 23) What do they recommend in the aftermath?
 Should the diet be continued?
 If so, how long?
 What about sexual activity?
 Watching dark media?
 Drinking alcohol or using Marijuana or other drugs?